prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ### 3.1 Generate the public key and private key
-Before you start playing with AWS console and terraform script we need to first generate the key-pair(public key, private key) using ssh-keygen.
-Later we are going to associate both public and private keys with AWS EC2 instances.
+Before you start playing with AWS console and terraform script we need to first generate the key-pair(public key, private key) using ssh-keygen. later we are going to associate both public and private keys with AWS EC2 instances.

 Let us generate the key pair using the following command: